 The Blue Cross and Blue Shield companies have designated national Blue Distinction Centers meeting their standards and selection criteria for bariatric weight loss surgery, cancer care, cardiac (heart) care, fertility care, organ transplants (e.g. adult and pediatric bone marrow/stem cell, heart, lung, liver), pancreas (adult only) transplants, total knee and hip replacement, maternity care, spine surgery, Substance Use Treatment and Recovery (new in 2020), cellular immunotherapy, and gene therapy for ocular disorders.
 Quality criteria can be found from the home page.
 In addition to Blue Distinction Centers, the Blue Distinction+ (Plus) designates high quality centers considered to have “more affordable care”.
 (No further information is available on prices.)
 Interactive database; updated 2020.

-CareChex by Quantros lists the 2020 top hospital in each state for Medical Excellence.
+CareChex by Quantros lists the 2021 top hospital in each state for Medical Excellence.
 No methodology is shown at the website.
-(Some of your questions may be answered by a chatbox person.)
-2020 awards are based on data from CMS (from Oct.
+(Some of your questions may be answered by a chatbox person.
+Last year’s 2020 awards were based on data from CMS, from Oct.
 2015 to Sept.
-2018; HCAHPS patient satisfaction scores may or may not be included in the scoring).
-In addition, five health system were selected for excellence.
+2018; HCAHPS patient satisfaction survey scores may or may not be included in the scoring).
+In addition, five health systems were selected for excellence.
 Winners were announced Oct.
-31, 2019.
+1, 2020.
 CareChex is a division of Quantros, a for-profit software solutions company.
 The company appears to be a competitor to HealthGrades or Watson Health (Truven).

 Find certified mammography facilities near you.
-Searchable list of nearly 9,000 mammography facilities by zip code or state that are certified by the Food and Drug Administration (FDA) or Certifying State as meeting baseline Mammography Quality Standards for equipment, personnel and practices.
+Searchable list of nearly 8,700 mammography facilities by zip code or state that are certified by the Food and Drug Administration (FDA) or Certifying State.
+The facilities must meet baseline Mammography Quality Standards for equipment, personnel and practices.
 Use the complete state list (sort by city) if you want a mammogram in another zip code – or you will likely miss some nearby facilities.
-As of October 1, 2019, 96% of facilities had been inspected, and 84% had no violations, according to the MQSA Scorecard Statistics.
+As of October 2020, just 75% of facilities had been inspected, likely slowed down due to the Covid pandemic; 87.5% had no violations, according to the MQSA Scorecard Statistics.
 About 40 million mammograms are done annually.

 CMS lists nursing homes in any state and District of Columbia that have a history of serious quality problems.
 These Special Focus Facilities (SFF) have been officially entered into the federal government’s SFF program to monitor care.
 Homes on the list may have a history of “yo-yo” compliance, with a good survey followed by substandard quality on the next, thus unable to sustain good care.
 Some nursing homes are listed as Showing Improvement or having graduated out of the program.
 In addition, last year, CMS added hundreds of nursing homes (7 pages) that are candidates for the SFF program, based on quality issues over the prior 3 years.
 Up to 30 nursing homes per state are on the Special Focus Facility Candidate list.
 Updated July 29, 2020.